dalaing/cofun/blog/posts/coproducts_for_free_and_products_for_cofree.md

 There's still a few posts to come before I've covered everything I mentioned in the talk.

-So far, none of the interpreters we've defined have done any IO.
-The next post will look at our options for dealing with effects in our DSLs and interpreters.
+So far, none of the interpreters we've defined have done any `IO`.
+The [next post](/posts/pairing_and_io.html) will look at our options for dealing with effects in our DSLs and interpreters.

 [Questions?
 Comments?](https://www.reddit.com/r/haskell/comments/3beiti/coproducts_for_free_and_products_for_cofree/)